 - Nova Southeastern University–75.0%

-While not all schools performed poorly (another shout-out for Florida International University and Nova Southeastern University!), the data seems to show one common trend: the larger the testing group, the poorer the results.
+While not all schools performed poorly, the data seems to show one common trend: the larger the testing group, the poorer the results.
 Does this correlate to the size of a cohort or with class sizes?
 Only time or another exhaustive study can provide us with the answer.

 Why is the Bar Exam so difficult?